VeroxMenu/Release/README.md

 -----------------------------------------------------
-Thank you for taking part and witnessing the Surge In roblox exploiting that is about to occurr.
+Thank you for taking part and witnessing the Surge In Rainbow six siege cheating.